-This contact centre performance metric can be tracked by asking agents to log ‘completion’ or ‘time taken’ times after they finish every interaction.
+This metric can be tracked by asking agents to log ‘completion’ or ‘time taken’ times after they finish every interaction.

-If you notice that the average after interaction work time is higher than expected, it can indicate that a) you are asking agents to fill in too much data b) agents need more training c) the system is not easy or clear to use.
+If you notice that the average post-interaction work time is higher than expected, it can indicate that you're asking staff to fill in too much data or that they need more training.

-Tracking how many interactions you receive every day is an important metric to keep an eye on for organising your contact centre and preparing agent workloads.
+Tracking the number of interactions is an important metric when it comes to organizing your contact centre and managing agent workloads.